 Special blood tests may help identify

-inherited blood-clotting abnormalities that can
+inherited blood-clotting problems that can

-A blood clot in a vein that has no clear
+- A blood clot in a vein that has no clear

-A blood clot at age 45 or younger
+- A blood clot at age 45 or younger

 blood clot in a vein at an unusual location, such as the gastrointestinal